 Your data is encrypted at rest when stored on our servers.
 That means that even IF someone could break in and steal the hard drives where your data is stored, they couldn’t read it.
 Also, should you (sadly) choose to delete your YNAB account, all of your budget data is completely and irreversibly removed from the YNAB database.
 We do not simply mark your account as inactive.
 We completely destroy all account data.
 (To be clear, you explicitly request this nuclear deletion.
 If you happen to let your account lapse accidentally, we don’t assume you mean DESTROY ALL MY DATA.
 That’d be a horrible assumption.)

 Specifically around the traffic encryption, we use 128-bit encryption (AES_128_GCM).
 This provides an extremely high level of encryption, considered industry standard.
-For our SSL certificate, we use an Extended Validation (EV) SSL cert issued to You Need A Budget LLC.
-This provides the highest level available of trust and security as it subjected us to an exhaustive and thorough verification process.

 We take advantage of a new security feature in your browser called “Content Security Policy” settings.
 This makes certain types of attacks against YNAB impossible.